CyberSource/cybersource-flex-samples-java/jsp-flexjs/README.md

-# JSP (Tomcat) example using hosted Flex JS
+# Flex API Sample

-A minimalist Java JSP example integration using Flex Javascript SDK tokenization.
+A simple client-side tokenization example integration using Flex Javascript SDK to access the Flex API.
+For more details on this see our Developer Guide at https://developer.cybersource.com/api/developer-guides/dita-flex/SAFlexibleToken/FlexAPI.html

 ## Prerequisites